Our Services

 Helpful Resources

-Clitoral atrophy is a hormonally driven decrease in clitoral size or sensitivity, often part of genitourinary syndrome of menopause, leading to reduced sensation, weaker orgasms, dryness, and discomfort; addressed early, symptoms often improve.
+Clitoral atrophy is a hormone-related decrease in clitoral size or sensitivity, commonly linked to genitourinary syndrome of menopause.
+Symptoms include reduced sensation, weaker orgasms, vaginal dryness, and discomfort during sex or daily activities.
+When identified early, symptoms often improve with the right treatment plan.

 This guide explains clitoral atrophy symptoms and treatment in clear, practical terms so you can better understand what may be happening and what steps you can take next.